Top 10 Lowest Currencies In The World 2025

 Image: Bestexchangerates.com

 The dong is the official currency of Vietnam since 3 May 1978.
-The Vietnamese dong is the second lowest valued currency in the world in 2024, with one United States dollar equivalent to approximately 24,340 dong.
+The Vietnamese dong is the third among the top 10 lowest valued currencies in the world in 2025, with one United States dollar equivalent to approximately 25,382 dong.

 It is issued by the State Bank of Vietnam.
 The dong was also the currency of the predecessor states of North Vietnam and South Vietnam, replacing the previously used French Indochinese piastre.